Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/implementing-webmentions-on-a-11ty-blog.md

 - Repost/Retweets
 - Mentions and Replies

-So on our blog page layout let's add the following:
+So on our blog page layout, let's add the following:

 ```js
 // layouts/post.njk
 {% include "partials/components/webmentions.njk" %}
 ```

-In this Webmentions file we will load all the mentions.
+In this Webmentions file, we will load all the mentions.

 We will first need to get the full URL of the current page: